AdobeDocs/experience-manager-65.nl-NL/help/assets/launch.md

 ![image2019-7-10_20-41-52](assets/image2019-7-10_20-41-52.png)

-Het is echter mogelijk om een alternatieve aanpak te gebruiken en het maken van gegevenselementen te omzeilen.
-U kunt rechtstreeks naar een argument van een Dynamic Media Viewer-gebeurtenis verwijzen door de volledig gekwalificeerde naam van het gebeurtenisargument in te voeren in het veld **[!UICONTROL Waardeinvoer]** van de variabele Analytics-toewijzing, omringd door procenttekens (%).
+Het is echter mogelijk om een alternatieve manier te gebruiken en het maken van data-elementen te omzeilen.
+You can directly reference an argument from a Dynamic Media Viewer event by entering the fully qualified name of the event argument in the **[!UICONTROL value]** input field of the Analytics variable assignment, surrounded by percent (%) signs.
 Bijvoorbeeld,

 `%event.detail.dm.LOAD.asset%`